-David Brisco is a Member of Cozen O'Connor's Subrogation & Recovery practice group in the Litigation Department.
-He joined the San Diego office in 2005, and has been a Member since 2012.
-He is responsible for managing a subrogation litigation caseload in various legal areas, including product liability, negligence, construction defect, and breach of warranties.
+David Brisco is responsible for managing a subrogation litigation caseload in various legal areas, including wildfires, product liability, negligence, construction defect and breach of warranties.

-David litigates a wide range of cases, including expert intensive product defect lawsuits against many of the largest consumer and commercial product manufacturers, as well as lawsuits against construction entities of all sizes for catastrophic construction losses.
-He has obtained successful verdicts for his clients in both California state courts and intercompany arbitrations.
-His experience also includes pursuing international entities responsible for fires, floods, and other losses in the United States.
+David litigates a wide range of cases, including wildfires, intensive product defect lawsuits against many of the largest consumer and commercial product manufacturers, as well as lawsuits against construction entities of all sizes for catastrophic construction losses.
+His experience also includes pursuing international entities responsible for fires, floods and other losses in the United States.
 David also advises clients on the use of numerous social media sites to aid in investigating the cause of losses.

 David has tried and won cases in California state courts, including a unanimous jury verdict against a copy machine manufacturer for a fire that destroyed a commercial building.
 David has also obtained numerous judgments in his clients' favor in intercompany arbitration.